About eosio

 So what makes up the eosio software.
 The software itself is pretty straight forward, you don’t need much to get going.
 Here are the core components:

-1. nodeos – This is the chain software.
-It’s the raw blockchain, communicating messages to other nodes within the network. nodeos is simple but not simplistic and in my experience extremely reliable, fast and enjoyable to use.
+– This is the chain software.
+It’s the raw blockchain, communicating messages to other nodes within the network.nodeos

-4. Hardware – You need someone to run the software.
+– This is your vault or wallet.
+The use of keosd is not mandatory as there are other wallets/signers available in the opensource world, for example, eosc from EOS Canada.- Hardware – You need someone to run the software.
 It could be your local machine, a container on your local machine or a cloud instance.
 Whatever works for you.

 What can I do with eosio?